Ultrasound Guided Sclerotherapy

 Ultrasound Guided Sclerotherapy (UGS) is a highly specialised procedure for treating advanced varicose veins that are hidden beneath the skin.

 The procedure is extremely safe and effective, involving injecting a sclerosant solution into the abnormal veins using ultrasound guidance, causing the vein wall to collapse.
 The veins dissolve and disappear as the body gradually absorbs them.

-A detailed duplex ultrasound examination is carried out prior to the procedure to create a "virtual map" of the lower leg veins.
-This map precisely displays all abnormal veins, as well as adjacent structures such as deep veins and arteries, and helps the phlebologist identify the underlying root cause of the visible varicose veins.
+A detailed duplex ultrasound examination is carried out prior to the procedure to create a virtual map of the lower leg veins.
+This map precisely displays all abnormal veins, as well as adjacent structures such as deep veins and arteries, and helps the phlebologist identify the root cause of the visible varicose veins.

-Once the duplex examination has been performed, the patient lies comfortably on the treatment bed with the treatment leg exposed.
+After the ultrasound, the patient lies comfortably on the treatment bed with the treatment leg exposed.
 With ultrasound guidance, the doctor can accurately guide the needle and inject the hidden abnormal veins, while observing the process on the ultrasound monitor.
 Once injected, the treated vessel will collapse and gradually be absorbed by the body, disappearing with time.
 A number of injections will be required along the length of the vein to achieve complete closure.